Alexandretcosta/Alexandretcosta/README.md

 ----

-> Graduated in Statistics at the University of Brasília – UnB, I am currently carrying out a Master's Degree in Statistics, also at UnB, with focus on degradation data.
+> Graduated in Statistics at the University of Brasília – UnB, I am graduating in Math, also at UnB.

 > I have experience in creating analytical solutions and models for banking institutions, especially with regards to credit product propensity, registration validation and cluster models.